open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ![image](https://user-images.githubusercontent.com/57566630/185608932-91a082d4-1bf4-4329-b283-98fbbc20b5f7.png)

 We only need to configure the `accumulative_counts` parameter and call the `update_params` interface to achieve the gradient accumulation function.
-Besides, in the distributed training scenario, if we configure the gradient accumulation with `optim_wrapper` context enabled, we can avoid unnecessary gradient synchronization during the gradient accumulation step.
+Besides, in the distributed training scenario, if we configure the gradient accumulation with `optim_context` context enabled, we can avoid unnecessary gradient synchronization during the gradient accumulation step.

 The OptimWrapper also provides a more fine-grained interface for users to customize with their own parameter update logics.